AutumnO/Recipe_Book/README.md

     frequently.

-# Goals within Final Project scope
+# Goals within CS 211 Final Project scope
-    I will be using Unity to do this within the scope of the final project.
-Ideally I would use a different platform but doing so at this point in time seems like a mistake considering my difficulties obtaining Unity in the first place.
-During the next few days I will flesh out which goals seem obtainable, but currently they are as follows:
+    I will be using WinForms to do this within the scope of the final project.
+Current goals for the project are subject to change, they are currently as follows:

     1. Create a class of recipes and sort them through a search of their properties.
     2. Have a button that allows creation of new recipes.